TL;DR

-But this figure can be elusive, just like the Internet of Things term itself.
+IoT solution development is not an easy task, and the associated costs can be elusive—much like the Internet of Things term itself.

 After all, a storage facility with BLE tags is an IoT solution—and so is a custom fitness tracker working in sync with a smart scale and connected workout equipment.